-The aim of the digital platform is to promote the literacy and numeracy skills of people living in the refugee camp and the camp’s host community, thus helping to improve their livelihoods.
-These skills should make it easier for them to access income-generating opportunities and venture into diverse business activities and strengthen the interaction between clients and business owners.
+The aim of this digital platform is to promote learning among the refugees and their host community consequently enriching and improving their livelihoods.
+These skills should make it easier for them to access income-generating opportunities, venture into diverse business activities and strengthen the interaction between clients and business owners.

 The platform entitled a-Academy incorporates an embedded literacy approach as the curriculum development was localised to the context and adapted to the learning conditions of both the host and refugee communities.
-The local adaptation is demonstrated in the platform’s use of local names and experiences relevant to the lives of the resident population.
-A variety of multimedia elements including audio, video, animation and pictures make the content meaningful, relatable and engaging.
+The local adaptation is demonstrated in the platform’s use of local names and experiences relevant to the lives of the population.
+A variety of multimedia elements including audios, videos, animations and pictures make the content meaningful, relatable, engaging and effective.
 Many of the images incorporated were specifically designed to complement the diverse activities of everyday living and enhance effective learning.
 The animations also visualise processes and abstract concepts vividly.

 The a-Academy platform was designed to cover four main areas of interest for the learners, namely: Food and Nutrition, Health and Hygiene, Money and Business, and Internet and Devices.
 Learners are guided through thematically relevant situations in which the learning objectives are presented in direct relation to the users’ needs.
 The platform is available both online and offline.
 This way, learners can increase their knowledge even when they do not have internet access.